Heat death of the universe: Opposing views

 Max Planck wrote that the phrase "entropy of the universe" has no meaning because it admits of no accurate definition.
 In 2008, Walter Grandy wrote: "It is rather presumptuous to speak of the entropy of a universe about which we still understand so little, and we wonder how one might define thermodynamic entropy for a universe and its major constituents that have never been in equilibrium in their entire existence."
-According to Tisza: "If an isolated system is not in equilibrium, we cannot associate an entropy with it."
-Buchdahl writes of "the entirely unjustifiable assumption that the universe can be treated as a closed thermodynamic system".
-According to Gallavotti: "... there is no universally accepted notion of entropy for systems out of equilibrium, even when in a stationary state."
-Discussing the question of entropy for non-equilibrium states in general, Lieb and Yngvason express their opinion as follows: "Despite the fact that most physicists believe in such a nonequilibrium entropy, it has so far proved impossible to define it in a clearly satisfactory way."
-In Landsberg's opinion: "The third misconception is that thermodynamics, and in particular, the concept of entropy, can without further enquiry be applied to the whole universe. ...
+According to László Tisza, "If an isolated system is not in equilibrium, we cannot associate an entropy with it."
+Hans Adolf Buchdahl writes of "the entirely unjustifiable assumption that the universe can be treated as a closed thermodynamic system".
+According to Giovanni Gallavotti, "there is no universally accepted notion of entropy for systems out of equilibrium, even when in a stationary state".
+Discussing the question of entropy for non-equilibrium states in general, Elliott H. Lieb and Jakob Yngvason express their opinion as follows: "Despite the fact that most physicists believe in such a nonequilibrium entropy, it has so far proved impossible to define it in a clearly satisfactory way."
+In Peter Landsberg's opinion: "The third misconception is that thermodynamics, and in particular, the concept of entropy, can without further enquiry be applied to the whole universe. ...
 These questions have a certain fascination, but the answers are speculations."
+Julian Barbour said: “It’s because entropy does not apply to the universe.
+It’s just naïve extrapolation from what is perfectly true in a box. … Heat death.
+This has been a horrendous sort of nightmare for the universe.
+But it could be just a complete, fundamental mistake in thinking that what happens in a box is true of what happens in the whole universe.”

-A 2010 analysis of entropy states, "The entropy of a general gravitational field is still not known", and "gravitational entropy is difficult to quantify."
+A 2010 analysis of entropy states, "The entropy of a general gravitational field is still not known", and "gravitational entropy is difficult to quantify".
 The analysis considers several possible assumptions that would be needed for estimates and suggests that the observable universe has more entropy than previously thought.
 This is because the analysis concludes that supermassive black holes are the largest contributor.
 Lee Smolin goes further: "It has long been known that gravity is important for keeping the universe out of thermal equilibrium.
 Gravitationally bound systems have negative specific heat—that is, the velocities of their components increase when energy is removed. ...
 Such a system does not evolve toward a homogeneous equilibrium state.
 Instead it becomes increasingly structured and heterogeneous as it fragments into subsystems."
 This point of view is also supported by the fact of a recent experimental discovery of a stable non-equilibrium steady state in a relatively simple closed system.
 It should be expected that an isolated system fragmented into subsystems does not necessarily come to thermodynamic equilibrium and remain in non-equilibrium steady state.
 Entropy will be transmitted from one subsystem to another, but its production will be zero, which does not contradict the second law of thermodynamics.